Last summer, our son Luke was about year and a half old and just learning to walk down the stairs.

 But Real Disasters Are Rare

 There are times to hover and intervene, but those times are rare.
-A thousand times down the stairs, and Luke has only tried to fly once…and it was early on before he knew a lot more than he does today.
+A thousand times down the stairs, Luke only tried to fly once…and it was early on before he knew a lot more than he does today.

 Excessive Interventions Hurt Everyone